Bacchus Marsh railway station

-Bacchus Marsh railway station is a regional railway station on the Ararat line.
-It serves the southern suburb of Maddingley, in Bacchus Marsh, Victoria, Australia.
-Bacchus Marsh station is a ground level premium station, featuring two side platforms.
-It opened on 10 February 1887, with the current station provided in 2019.
+Bacchus Marsh railway station is a regional railway station operated by V/Line on the Ararat and Ballarat lines, part of the Victoria rail network.
+It serves the Bacchus Marsh suburb of Maddingley, in Victoria, Australia.
+Bacchus Marsh is a ground-level premium station, featuring two side platforms.
+The station opened on 10 February 1887, with the current station provided in 2019.

 There used to be a number of sidings opposite the station which were used to stable trains that ran to and from Bacchus Marsh.
 It also has an operational 70 ft turntable, used mainly for turning steam locomotives on special trains.

 History

-Bacchus Marsh opened as a temporary terminus of the line from Melbourne.
+Bacchus Marsh station opened on 10 February 1887 as a temporary terminus of the line from Melbourne.
+(Bacchus Marsh had been named after an early settler, Captain William Henry Bacchus.)
 On 4 December 1889, the line further west to Ballan was opened, which completed the direct Melbourne to Ballarat railway.
-Like Bacchus Marsh itself, the station was named after an early European settler, Captain William Henry Bacchus.

 The contract for the construction of the station building was awarded in 1889, for £1809/8/11.
 A signal box, with a 45-lever interlocking frame, was brought into use in 1890.
 By that time, the station had a main platform, with a dock platform at the eastern end, as well as a crossing loop, turntable, and a number of sidings.
 The station was originally provided with a 53 ft turntable.
 In 1957, it was replaced by the 70 ft unit.

 In the late 1940s, brown coal, mined at the nearby Maddingley Mine, began to be transported in large quantities by rail, with dedicated trains operating between Bacchus Marsh and the APM Siding in the Melbourne suburb of Fairfield.
 The coal was used to fire the boilers at the Australian Paper Manufacturers paper mill, with 400 tonnes of coal carried in two trains per day.
 That traffic continued until the late 1970s, when the boilers at the mill were converted to natural gas firing.

 Trains on the single track line were controlled with the Electric Staff system until 1967, when the Automatic and Track Control (ATC) system was provided.
 At the same time, boom barriers replaced hand-operated gates at the Parwan Road level crossing, located nearby in the down direction, and remote control of the signals at Bank Box crossing loop was provided, with the same being done to the track towards the Parwan Loop in 1987.